hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/face/inset_faces.rst

    By default the Inset tool operates on the region around selected faces, but with this option each selected face can be inset on its own.
 Interpolate
-   Interpolate mesh data: e.g. UV's, vertex colors, weights, etc.
+   Interpolate mesh data: e.g. UVs, vertex colors, weights, etc.